ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ![alt text](pictures/rsa_sample_trace.png "Example plot")

 Next step is to take suitable reference pattern from power trace.
-Extend your code with next snippet.
+Extend your code by applying next snippet.

 ```Python
 # The target trace we will attack